 De Kooning rarely seemed interested in exploring and detailing the backdrops of his pictures in the 1940s and 1950s.
 Generally they suggested grim urban scenes, though he described the backdrops of his Women paintings as a "no-environment."
 By the late 1950s, however, he was beginning to show interest in a new type of scenery.
 He began a series of "Abstract Urban Landscapes" (1955-58), and these were followed by "Abstract Parkway Landscapes" (1957-61) and "Abstract Pastoral Landscapes" (1960-66).
 His personal life became correspondingly more settled: in 1961, he finally became an American citizen, after living in the U.S. for thirty-five years; and in 1963 he settled permanently in East Hampton, in a farmhouse with a large studio.

 De Kooning's interests were moving away from the city, but they were not necessarily becoming any less radical.
 He had always looked to the Old Masters more than most of his peers, and even his Women series retained roots in traditional portraiture.
 His landscapes may have suggested tradition, yet they too were highly abstract and sometimes only referred to their inspiration in the title.
 Though the blue and yellow of Montauk Highway (1958) certainly hint at sea and sand, de Kooning made no attempt to depict an actual location.
-They were characterized by bold, simple gestures similar to those of, with whom de Kooning was once very close.
-And although they have attracted lesser notoriety than the Women series, they have also proved highly influential, particularly on the work of the Californian painter (particularly his Ocean Park series).
+They were characterized by bold, simple gestures similar to those of Franz Kline, with whom de Kooning was once very close.
+And although they have attracted lesser notoriety than the Women series, they have also proved highly influential, particularly on the work of the Californian painter Richard Diebenkorn (particularly his Ocean Park series).

 On Long Island de Kooning continued to paint women, but he also explored very new avenues.
-Around 1970 he was inspired byto take up sculpture for the first time, and created works whose lumpy clay modeling was carried over into their cast bronze form.
+Around 1970 he was inspired by Henry Moore to take up sculpture for the first time, and created works whose lumpy clay modeling was carried over into their cast bronze form.
 The best known of these sculptures is perhaps Clam Diggers (1964), a subject also treated in some of his paintings from that period.
 In 1968, de Kooning returned to Holland for the first time in forty-two years for a retrospective at the Stedelijk in Amsterdam; another major retrospective was held at the same museum in 1986.
 Living and painting on Long Island throughout the 1980s, de Kooning created large abstract works in bright tones with simpler, more retrained gestures than those that had characterized his earlier style.
 His work continued to attract high praise and looked like the work of an artist still in full charge of his talents.
 However, de Kooning's memory began to be severely impaired towards the end of the decade.
 He was ultimately diagnosed with Alzheimer's disease, and after Elaine de Kooning died, in 1989, Willem came under the guardianship of his daughter until his death in 1997, aged 92.